| Bush's education "blueprint" bound to be inadequateby Gary M. RatnerThe Standard-Times, New Bedford, MA

 not address the fundamental need: providing effective teaching,

+challenging curriculum and family support for all students.
 The goal is essentially National Education Goal 3, that all students

 should learn at least at grade level, as measured by "proficiency"